ppone/docs/guides/subscription-billing.md

 ### Subscriptions

 A subscription bills a customer for a fixed amount on a systematic basis, according to the plan the customer is subscribed to.
-Subscription pricing is flexible on Invoiced and allows for quantities, add-ons, discounts, and taxes to be combined.
+Subscription pricing is flexible on Invoiced and allows for quantities, addons, discounts, and taxes to be combined.
 Subscriptions also support many options to customize the billing intervals.

 Although we use traditional defaults, we also support many advanced subscription billing features that you might want to become familiar with.
 The advanced features include: